Chlorine Dioxide - A Technical View

 This means that ClO2 does not react with whatever material is present; it

-selectively oxidizes and destroys certain microorganisms and is not wasted
+selectively oxidizes certain microorganisms and is not wasted

 on benign matter.
 Due to its oxidizing power, ClO2 has excellent capability

-cannot be killed by most disinfectants including chlorine.
+cannot be oxidized by most disinfectants including chlorine.

 If you have questions, call the odor experts at 1-877-636-7948.